- Find the nearest route to your destinations and use the timetables to determine the arrival time.

 - Wait for passengers to exit, and then board the bus through the front door only.

 - Place your fare in the farebox.
-If you are using a FSU, FAMU or TCC student ID, show your ID to the Coach Operator.
+If you are using a FSU or FAMU student ID, show it to the Coach Operator.

 - If you will be transferring to another route, request a transfer ticket from your Coach Operator.